kiankaas/personal-soccer-stats-analysis/README.md

 | Competition      | string      | The competition in which the match took place |
 | Date      | date      | The date the match took place |

+This dataset provides a solid foundation for analyzing my performance throughout the seasons, uncovering patterns, and identifying key metrics that directly influenced game outcomes.
+While it primarily includes basic statistics, this mini project aims to apply various data analysis techniques to gain insights into trends and performance over time.